 Bill Doogue was first admitted to practice as a Barrister and Solicitor in 1989 and has over 25 years experience as a defence Lawyer.
-Bill has also been an Accredited Criminal Law Specialist for over 17 years.
+Bill has also been an Accredited Criminal Law Specialist for 20 years since 1998.
 He was awarded a Law Institute of Victoria Service Award in 2013.

 Bill has recently acted for high ranking church officials at a number of Royal Commission hearings.
 Bill has appeared for and advised, both current and former Liberal and Labour Politicians from both State and Federal parliaments in relation to allegations against them or where advice overlapping with criminal law or quasi-criminal law was necessary.

 He has worked with Queen’s Counsel and Chief Corporate Counsel for one of Australia’s biggest corporations to provide strategic advice about potential issues that were faced.
 Bill’s firm acts for two of the accused currently involved in the Securrency case involving the Reserve Bank and allegations of Bribery of Foreign Officials.

 Bill currently oversees most of the major criminal trials that are run out of the Melbourne Office.
 His firm runs jury trials day in and day out in the County and Supreme Courts which gives him and the firm an incredibly strong position from which to make assessments about how prosecutions work in a practical sense.
 Bill particularly enjoys the strategic challenges that come from being involved in matters before any charges are laid and where the aim is to make sure the client’s narrative is clearly expressed.